 - And every possible combination of rebooting, reinstalling, unplugging, and replugging things imaginable.

-I successfully used the 5-volt, 3-pin addressable RGB headers on my motherboard to control my Lian Li Galahad AIO cooler and Strimer cables.
-However, what I needed was a “splitter” to share this signal with the UNI fans.
+I used the 5-volt, 3-pin addressable RGB headers on my motherboard to control my Lian Li Galahad AIO cooler and Strimer cables.
+However, I needed a “splitter” to share this signal with the UNI fans.
 So I ordered the Lian Li ARGB device cable kit and went to work!

 I have four fan locations (9 UNI SL120 fans in total).